Dyscalculia in adults

 5 Tips for adult learners

-4. Download banking and money apps to help with management of finances.
+- Download banking and money apps to help with management of finances.
 Management of personal finances can often be both a source of stress and financial penalties.
 If you’re struggling with money management, there are a number of free apps that can help.
-If you’re less technologically gifted, your local council or town hall should be able to point you in the direction of community counselling and advice on money management.
+For the less technologically gifted, your local council or town hall should be able to point you in the direction of community counseling and advice on money management.
 Don’t be afraid to reach out to friends and family for help!
 Sometimes just getting all of your incoming and outgoing expenses down on paper and taking time to process the numbers can make a big difference in relieving the stress and anxiety associated with money matters.

-5. Get excited about math.
+- Get excited about math.
 Positive thoughts and emotions can go a long way in helping combat math anxiety.
 They can also give you the energy and motivation you need to pursue further education and improve your skills.
 You may want to try repeating personal mantras such as “I can do math.
 Math is fun.
 I will learn one step at a time.”
-Sign up for a two-week trial and give our ‘Motivational Math’ typing module a try!
+Alternatively, sign up for a free trial of TTRS and give our ‘"Motivational Math" typing module a try!

 Spelling and Math help from TTRS

 Touch-type Read and Spell is a widely used typing and literacy tool in education programs for adults.
-It’s used to help mature learners master typing on the keyboard and improve their spelling and reading skills at the same time.
+It helps mature learners master typing on the keyboard and improve their spelling and reading skills at the same time.
 This happens thanks to a multi-sensory approach in which words and numbers are read aloud, shown on the screen and then typed out on the keyboard.
 Learning is incremental, and the design is simple and effective, to keep you focused and on task.
 This is great for adults who also struggle with attention difficulties.

 TTRS is additionally useful for learners with dyscalculia because it’s a fun and multi-sensory way to learn and practice math facts.
 When dyslexia is present, the course provides added benefit, including a structured approach to strengthening phonics skills.